chartpath/ramses-elasticsearch/readme.md

 (venv)$ pcreate -s ramses_starter gii_api
 ```

-Choose Postgres (option 1) as your database and open the new project in a text editor to look around.
+When prompted by `pcreate`, choose PostgreSQL (option 1) as your database and open the new project in a text editor to look around.
 Then, start the server to make sure it works.
 It should look something like this:

 ```bash
 (venv)$ cd gii_api